dnnkeeper/FreePIEVRController/README.md

 # FreePIEVRController
 FreePIE input plugin for Daydream and GearVR controller

+# Fork difference

+This fork contains modified plugin for GearVR controller.
+It exposes some new public methods: Reconnect(), SetAHRSBeta(float v), SetAHRSPeriod(float v) and useMagnetometer property.

 # Installation
 1. Copy FreePIEVRController.dll on "C:\Program Files (x86)\FreePIE\plugins"
 2. (if required) Right click FreePIEVRController.dll and open property and then unblock file